TomasVotruba/tomasvotruba.com/packages/blog/data/2018/2018-06-07-how-to-migrate-from-php-cs-fixer-to-easy-coding-standard.md

 ---
 id: 112
-title: "How to Migrate From PHP CS Fixer to EasyCodingStandard in 6 Steps"
+title: "How to Migrate From PHP CS Fixer to ECS in 6 Steps"
 perex: |
     We looked at how to migrate from PHP_CodeSniffer to Easy Coding Standard on Monday.
 But what if your weapon of choice is PHP CS Fixer and you'd to run also some sniffs?
     <br>
     There are **a few simple A → B changes**, but one has to know about them or will get stuck.
 Let's learn about them.
-tweet: "New Post on my Blog: How to Migrate From PHP CS Fixer to EasyCodingStandard in 6 Steps #ecs #codingstandard #ci"
+tweet: "New Post on my Blog: How to Migrate From PHP CS Fixer to ECS in 6 Steps #ecs #codingstandard #ci"

 updated_since: "November 2020"
 updated_message: |